qqomega-labs/.github/profile/README.md

 **Q: Where can I buy $QQ?**
 A: Launched via Virtuals Protocol Pegasus on Base.
 Graduates to Uniswap v2 after threshold.

+**Q: How many tokens are tracked?**
+A: The initial focus is full, deep coverage of major assets (e.g. Top 100 by evaluation).
+Coverage then expands progressively, adding new tokens based on market relevance, community  surveys, and direct submissions.

 ---

 ## Disclaimer